-Table Base Information Population Approach Accumentions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions, Actual Scheduling Tool DescriptionThe 'description' categories are pre-populated by the AER for this template.Reporting period -Amount excluding related party transactionsDirect RevenueRevenue by service is sourced from the WAP template.DDP uses a document known as a "scheduling tool" which compiles data from various shippers in order to complete the nominations, schedules and deliveries for each service.This tool is maintained in excel with the data from the tool is then populated in a spreadsheet which calculates the appropriate charges and volumes to be invoiced to the shippers.
+Table Base Information Population Approach Assumptions Name Reference Item Actual / Estimate methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual Scheduling Tool Description The 'description' categories are pre-populated by the AER for this template.
+Reporting period -Amount excluding related party transactions Direct Revenue Revenue by service is sourced from the WAP template.
+DDP uses a document known as a "scheduling tool" which compiles data from various shippers in order to complete the nominations, schedules and deliveries for each service.
+This tool is maintained in excel with the data from the tool is then populated in a spreadsheet which calculates the appropriate charges and volumes to be invoiced to the shippers.
 DDP has included other revenue items that is not sourced from this tool.
 These include miscellaneous revenue from non-gas transportation activities.
-Revenue Reporting period -Related party transactions DDP did not have any revenue from its related parties.
-2.1.1.b N/A Actual SAP Customer Contributions Revenue
+SAP Revenue Reporting period -Related party transactions DDP related party revenue was extracted from the SAP trial balance (TB).